vodenica/CMMS-HLF/01-chaincodes/02-operations/README.md

 ![Average Latency](../../05-plots/ops/01-avg-latency-v2.png)

-_**Figure 1**_ - Operational chaincode benchmarking parameters: Impact the number of transactions on average latency.
+_**Figure 1**_ - Operational chaincode benchmarking parameters: Impact of the number of transactions per second on average latency.

 ![Throughput](../../05-plots/ops/02-throughput-v2.png)

-_**Figure 2**_ - Operational chaincode benchmarking parameters: Impact the number of transactions on throughput.
+_**Figure 2**_ - Operational chaincode benchmarking parameters: Impact of the number of transactions per second on throughput.

 ![Throughput Read](../../05-plots/ops/03-throughput-read-v2.png)

-_**Figure 3**_ - Operational chaincode benchmarking parameters: Impact the number of transactions on throughput put for the “Read” function.
+_**Figure 3**_ - Operational chaincode benchmarking parameters: Impact of the number of transactions per second on throughput put for the “Read” function.

 [Back to top](#operations-services-chaincode)